trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

   , where:

-  - `PRODUCT` is the issuer’s product identifier
+  - `PRODUCT` is the issuerÃ¢â‚¬â„¢s product identifier
-  - `EXPIRATION` is the date of the instrument’s resolution in the form `MmmDD'YY`, e.g., “Sep26’24”
+  - `EXPIRATION` is the date of the instrumentÃ¢â‚¬â„¢s resolution in the form `MmmDD'YY`, e.g., Ã¢â‚¬Å“Sep26Ã¢â‚¬â„¢24Ã¢â‚¬Â
-  - `STRIKE` is the numerical value that determines the contract’s moneyness at expiration
+  - `STRIKE` is the numerical value that determines the contractÃ¢â‚¬â„¢s moneyness at expiration
   - `RIGHT` is a value YES or NO

 ### ForecastEx Contract ExampleCopy Location